acuminous/gracious/README.md

 ### Multiple Registries

 Gracious ships with a shared global registry, but you do not have to use it.
-You can instantiate your own TaskRegistries registry as follows
+You can instantiate your own registries as follows

 ```js
 const { TaskRegistry } = require('gracious');